cagataynufer/urban_connectivity_ecology_advisor/README.md

 # Urban Connectivity & Ecology Advisor 🌿

 **Urban Connectivity & Ecology Advisor** is a modular, multi-agent system built to support advanced decision-making in urban planning and ecological resilience.
-Designed specifically for **Munich**, the system analyzes complex spatial, environmental, and community-based interactions by simulating collaborative expert agents—each grounded in real planning data, vector retrieval, and structured reasoning.
+Designed specifically for **Munich**, the system analyzes complex spatial, environmental, and community-based interactions by simulating collaborative expert agents, each grounded in real planning data, vector retrieval, and structured reasoning.

 This repository contains all components necessary to run the system, including:
 - Specialized domain agents for ecology, infrastructure, and policy